6rus/sms2mail/README.md

 ###Number 1: I forgot my phone at home but the application is not installed

-a) Download the application frpm the Google Store
+a) Download the application from the Google Store

 The default e-mail is the one associated with the phone